 What types of birth control are now covered with no cost sharing?

 The full range of FDA-approved contraceptive methods, including oral contraceptives (the pill), injectables, the ring, contraceptive implants, diaphragms, and cervical caps.* Sterilization for women is also covered.
-For greater detail and further explanation, please see the Department of Health and Human Services’ “Frequently Asked Questions” and our explanation here.

 The bottom line: Whatever method of birth control you and your provider decide is right for you, that method should be covered by your plan without a co-pay.